DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests.md

 You can quickly create tests by recording test actions.
 Using the test recorder has the following advantages:

 * You can record on-page actions simply by interacting with the web page.
-* You can visually select a target element for actions added from the Actions panel during recording.
+* You can visually select a target element for actions (when you add actions from the Actions panel or need to change the target element for the recorded action).
 * You can create assertions quickly: visually select a target element, choose a desired property from the auto-generated property list, see the assertion status.

 ### Record Configurations